Our Weekends and Public Holidays are Under Attack

 In 2018, this bill was defeated thanks to the stories and support of SDA members.

-As the Government prepares to reintroduce this bill, we need your help in maintaining their support.
+As the Government prepares to introduce this referendum and bill to parliament, we need your help.

 Frequently Asked Questions: